kenchandev/events-app/README.md

 4. Date and time picker (datetime-local) feature works in Chrome, Safari and Opera only...
    This is why the format yyyy-MM-ddTHH:mm:ss is provided within parenthese (for Firefox and Internet Explorer).

+5. Angular Materialize, at the time of this writing, does not feature an accordion widget.
+Instead, the paper-collapse library was utilized to display more information when expanded.

 ##  License

 MIT